 Associate's Degree in Clinical Laboratory Technology

 Associate degree programs are designed for students interested in entry-level careers in clinical labs as clinical lab technicians.
 Technicians generally perform less complicated tests than technologists.
-These 2-year programs combine general education courses, classroom instruction in clinical lab technology and hands-on clinical experience.
+These programs combine general education courses, classroom instruction in clinical lab technology and hands-on clinical experience.
 The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) accredits educational programs in this field.

 Many clinical lab technology programs require previous coursework in chemistry, biology, math and English.
 Students may be required to complete some college-level general education courses before enrolling in clinical lab courses.